mautic/mautic/UPGRADE-PHP-TO-TWIG-TEMPLATES.md

 <a href="{{ path('/emails', {objectAction: 'batchDelete'}) }}">Hello world!</a>

+{{ form_start(form) }}

 {# TODO add more examples #}
 ```

 ## Random notes

 - `strict_variables` is enabled in dev mode (`index_dev.php`) to help you prevent bugs in your code.
 TODO should we enable this in prod too???
+- If you extend `MauticCoreBundle:Default:content.html.twig`, everything HAS to be in blocks.
+Trying to put any HTML elements outside a block will fail with the following error:

+    > A template that extends another one cannot include content outside Twig blocks.